-Credentials, Micro-Credentials and Qualifications are defined by the district or state, have a specific target audience, focus on a group of related competencies, are evidence based, provide for multiple well-defined observable targets as evidence of mastery and may have an expiration date.
+Credentials, Micro-Credentials and Qualifications as defined by the district or state, have a specific target audience, focus on a group of related competencies, are evidence based, provide for multiple well-defined observable targets as evidence of mastery and may have an expiration date.
 Per Learning Forward and based on a study by The New Teacher Project (TNTP) titled The Mirage: Confronting the Hard Truth about Our Quest for Teacher Development in 2015 located at: https://tntp.org/publications/view/the-mirage-confronting-the-truth-about-our-quest-for-teacher-development, we know with greater clarity than ever before:

-Unless teacher development is shaped by individual teacher and student needs and as part of a coherent system of monitoring and support, educator practices won't change.
+Unless teacher development is shaped by individual teacher and student needs and are part of a coherent system of monitoring and support, educator practices won't change.
 This study emphasizes the need to define professional development in clear, observable, measurable terms to deepen teacher understanding of their current performance and progress toward desired outcomes.

-Per Florida Department of Education, the District or Licensing Agency may institute a program resulting in credentials for those who complete all pre-set requirements.
+Per the Florida Department of Education, the District or Licensing Agency may institute a program resulting in credentials for those who complete all pre-set requirements.
 These programs require a specific learning plan with objectives tied to observable competencies, with appropriate formative and summative assessments for all competencies prior to the credential, micro-credential or qualification being awarded.
-Examples are BrIDGES Observer Credential and Coaching Credentialing.
-Credentials, micro-credentials and qualifications may or may not have an expiration date.
-The New Teacher Project (TNTP) published The Mirage: Confronting the Hard Truth about Our Quest for Teacher Development in 2015.
-In it, TNTP essentially stating that public schools invest heavily in teacher professional development that has little or limited direct impact on teacher practice.
-BCPS intends to maximize fidelity of implementation and impact of professional learning through the implementation and development of micro-credentialing.
-According to research, micro-credentials are a competency-based system of professional development and include the following: